If you see this after your page is loaded completely, leafletJS files are missing.

 Sometimes sinkholes are formed by water entering through a vertical crevice in the rock.
 This crevice then gradually increases and also forms a deep hole

 in the ground (erosion sinkhole, might be called also vadose sinkhole).
 Sometimes these sinkholes still have beautiful waterfalls falling into them.
-Extreme example of such sinkholes is Qingkou Tiankeng in China, Chongqing Municipality – it is 295 m deep, up to 250 m wide.
+An extreme example of such sinkholes is Qingkou Tiankeng in China, Chongqing Municipality – it is 295 m deep, up to 250 m wide.

 To some extent the process of the formation of volcanic calderas is similar to the formation of traditional sinkholes.
-Also in volcanoes there form large underground voids which collapse, leaving enormous holes in the surface of the Earth.
+Also, volcanoes can form large underground voids which collapse, leaving enormous holes in the surface of the Earth.

 The size of some volcanic calderas exceeds the size of any sinkhole.
 La Garita Caldera (Colorado, United States) is 35 by 75 kilometers large.